Free Trial

 • Xenia Hotels & Resorts reported a quarterly earnings of $0.57 per share, surpassing estimates, and achieved a revenue of $287.58 million, up 5.4% from the previous year.

-Xenia Hotels & Resorts has a dividend payout ratio of 254.5% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities analysts expect Xenia Hotels & Resorts to earn $1.59 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 35.2%.
+Xenia Hotels & Resorts has a payout ratio of 254.5% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Xenia Hotels & Resorts to earn $1.59 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 35.2%.

-Xenia Hotels & Resorts Stock Up 0.2%
+Xenia Hotels & Resorts Stock Down 1.3%

-Xenia Hotels & Resorts (NYSE:XHR - Get Free Report) last posted its quarterly earnings results on Friday, August 1st.
-The real estate investment trust reported $0.57 EPS for the quarter, beating the consensus estimate of $0.43 by $0.14.
-The business had revenue of $287.58 million during the quarter, compared to analysts' expectations of $273.43 million.
-Xenia Hotels & Resorts had a return on equity of 4.95% and a net margin of 5.86%.The company's quarterly revenue was up 5.4% compared to the same quarter last year.
-During the same period last year, the firm earned $0.52 EPS.
+Xenia Hotels & Resorts (NYSE:XHR - Get Free Report) last posted its quarterly earnings data on Friday, August 1st.
+The real estate investment trust reported $0.57 earnings per share for the quarter, beating analysts' consensus estimates of $0.43 by $0.14.
+The company had revenue of $287.58 million during the quarter, compared to analysts' expectations of $273.43 million.
+Xenia Hotels & Resorts had a net margin of 5.86% and a return on equity of 4.95%.
+The firm's revenue for the quarter was up 5.4% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.52 EPS.
 Xenia Hotels & Resorts has set its FY 2025 guidance at 1.660-1.800 EPS.
-As a group, research analysts expect that Xenia Hotels & Resorts will post 1.46 earnings per share for the current year.
+On average, research analysts predict that Xenia Hotels & Resorts will post 1.46 earnings per share for the current year.

-Xenia Hotels & Resorts Company Profile
+About Xenia Hotels & Resorts

 (Get Free Report)